Words and terms – a whole new world

 Special education terms

-Likewise, for parents of children ages 3 – 21, NICHCY offers great explanations of many terms that you will hear and need to know that are in Part B of IDEA.
+Likewise, for parents of children ages 3 – 21, CPIR offers great explanations of many terms that you will hear and need to know that are in Part B of IDEA.
 (This is the part of the law that applies specifically to school aged children.)
-NICHCY’s Key Terms to Know in Special Education provides easy-to-understand explanations on the following topics (some of which I have already written about in a prior blog post, but NICHCY’s info is too good not to mention again, here).
+Key Terms to Know in Special Education provides easy-to-understand explanations on the following topics (some of which I have already written about in a prior blog post, but this page from NICHCY’s legacy resources is too good not to mention again, here).
 Each category is explained and written about in detail and offers examples so that you have a full understanding of the meaning.

 · Point of Reference: IDEA

 · IDEA (Individuals with Disabilities Education act)